Texas Bar Foundation online grant application

 In an effort to increase our accessibility and ability to communicate on a more timely basis, we are implementing an Online Grants Management system.
 Many benefits we think you’ll appreciate is your ability to control organizational contact information; to draft, save and submit online applications; and to upload documents and reports.

 Spring submission deadline is January 15, 2020 at 5 p.m.

 If you are unsure you qualify for a grant, please click here PRIOR to creating an account and click the preview button at the bottom of the page to view the entire application.
 If you do choose to apply, you will need to create an account and proceed to the actual application via the APPLY button.

 No paper applications will be accepted.
 Please call Amy Weir at 512-480-8000 if you have questions.

 Our Mission and criteria for grants have not changed.

 The Texas Bar Foundation solicits charitable contributions and provides funding to enhance the rule of law and the system of justice in Texas, especially for programs that relate to the administration of justice; ethics in the legal profession; legal assistance for the needy; the encouragement of legal research, publications and forums; and the education of the public.

-The Texas Bar Foundation will award $1,010,000 this bar year to non profit organizations conducting programs that fit the Foundation’s mission.
+The Texas Bar Foundation will award over $1,350,000 next bar year to non profit organizations conducting programs that fit the Foundation’s mission.

 The Texas Bar Foundation does not make grants to individuals, only to 501(c)3 organizations as designated by the Internal Revenue Service or affiliates of the State Bar of Texas.
 All grant decisions are made by the Texas Bar Foundation Board of Trustees.
 The Board reserves the right to defer any application to a later grant cycle.